vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/7_APPENDICES/13A_TEXTS_QUOTED_BY_JAYARATHA.md

 II/43
 314
 INTRODUCTION TO THE TANTRĀLOKA
 10. Published in KSTS with Utpala's own Vrtti alongwith Sambandhasiddhi, Ajadapramātṛsiddhi and Iśva- rasiddhi under the title Siddhitrayi.
 Critical editions of the complete Vrtti by Utpala is under preparation of HP Alper (Dallas) and R. Torrella (Rome).
-Also published in KSTS with Abhinavagupta's Vimarsini (two volumes) and Vivrtivimarsini (three volumes) entitled respectively as Isvarapratyabhijñāvimarsini and Isvarapratyabhijñā- vivṛtivimarsini.
-Later published by KC Pandey under the title Bhaskari (two volumes) alongwith Abhinava's Vimarsini and Bhaskarakantha's Bhaskari.
+Also published in KSTS with Abhinavagupta's vimarśinī (two volumes) and Vivrtivimarśinī (three volumes) entitled respectively as Isvarapratyabhijñāvimarśinī and Isvarapratyabhijñā- vivṛtivimarśinī.
+Later published by KC Pandey under the title Bhaskari (two volumes) alongwith Abhinava's vimarśinī and Bhaskarakantha's Bhaskari.
 The same with a large commentary by an anonymous author edited by Pandey and the present author is shortly coming out from Motilal Banarsidass.
 11. It seems to be a scribal mistake for the Sripurvasastra which is none other than the Malinivijayottara.
 See Appendix 1.
 APPENDIX-13(A)
 315